 Kelly Bedard

 Before we announce the winners of the 2019 MyEntWorld Critics’ Pick Awards, we’re proud to present our annual Nominee Interview Series.
 Robert Markus singing ‘Waving Through a Window’ was on my Best of the Decade list of outstanding moments in Toronto theatre.
-His performance as Evan Hansen was not only vocally masterful but nuanced and thoughtful as well. […]
+His performance as Evan Hansen was not only vocally masterful but nuanced and thoughtful […]

 Jack Graham